lavaground/F1TV-Viewer/README.md

 When the stream has ended or VLC was closed you'll be back at the start and all that's necessary is a new stream-link in your clipboard.

+Alternatively you can use [HLS-Dowloader](https://github.com/puemos/hls-downloader-chrome-extension) (Chrome Extension) to get and copy the master.m3u8 link.

 # Notes